 Middle & Upper School Programs

 Sixth grade is a time of change.
 For the first time, students have separate instructors in every subject area, and of course, lockers!
 Sixth grade students must learn to manage a varied homework load, navigate from classroom to classroom in a timely fashion, maintain notebooks and portfolios of work over months at a time, and keep pace with increasingly complex projects.
-Each student takes part in a “Prime Time” class to master time management and organizational skills.
-Their Prime Time teacher keeps a watch on progress and performance in all classes.
+Each student takes part in a “Life Time” class to master time management and organizational skills.
+Their Life Time teacher keeps a watch on progress and performance in all classes.

 Seventh grade is a time for students to engage in increased depth in their school work and classroom experiences.
 No longer the new students in middle school, they take on extra responsibilities and participate more actively in sports teams, school leadership, and classroom debates.
 Core values and the Big Ten Code for self-discipline are stressed as students become more responsible for their own choices.